 All Asset Meters that are not Half Hourly Integral Outstation Meters that have a non-volatile Meter Register that can be displayed on the Asset Meter shall be configured to display the cumulative energy for each measured quantity.
 The Asset Meter Register(s) shall not roll-over more than once within a six month period.

+An Asset Meter can use push and pull methods of communication.

 Where the Asset Meter has an internal clock and this clock is the basis for the configuration of data submitted into Settlement: